Sunday, December 19, 2010

-I know, obvious joke: When do Cub fans EVER have a good month?
+I know, obvious joke: When do Cub fans ever have a good month?
 (UPDATE: In October and November 2016.)

 Earlier this month, they lost Ron Santo.
 Yesterday, they lost Phil Cavaretta.

-On May 12, 1935, Cavaretta, a rookie approaching his 19th birthday, played for the Cubs against the Boston Braves.
+On May 12, 1935, Cavarretta, a rookie approaching his 19th birthday, played for the Cubs against the Boston Braves.
 Playing for the Braves that day, running out the string, was Babe Ruth.
-Cavaretta was the last living player who had played against the Babe.
+Cavarretta was the last living player who had played against the Babe.
 75 years.

-He was a member of 3 Cup Pennant-winners.
-No, I'm not kidding: The Cubs won National League Pennants with Cavarretta as their starting first basmean in 1935, 1938 and 1945.
+He was a member of 3 Cub Pennant-winners.
+No, I'm not kidding: The Cubs won National League Pennants with Cavarretta as their starting 1st baseman in 1935, 1938 and 1945.
 They didn't win the World Series on any of those occasions, but then, they twice faced Hank Greenberg's Detroit Tigers and once faced the Yankees of Lou Gehrig, Joe DiMaggio, Bill Dickey, Lefty Gomez and Red Ruffing.
 So, despite having players like Gabby Hartnett, Billy Herman, Stan Hack, Dizzy Dean and Hank Borowy (of Bloomfield, New Jersey, yay), the odds were really against them.

-He played in more seasons for the Cubs than anyone in franchise history except their legendary 19th Century first baseman, manager and bigot, Adrian "Cap" Anson.
+He played in more seasons for the Cubs than anyone in franchise history except their legendary 19th Century 1st baseman, manager and bigot, Adrian "Cap" Anson.
 He played in more games than any player in team history except Anson, until that record was surpassed by Ernie Banks.
 A 3-time All-Star, he won the NL's Most Valuable Player award in 1945.
 The Cubs have not won a Pennant since that season, and have not won the World Series since 1908.
 (UPDATE: They now have, but let the record show that they went from 1932 to 2016 without winning a Pennant without Cavarretta on the roster.)

 Lifetime batting average, .293.
 OPS+, a fine 118.
 1,977 hits.
 Although he will never be elected to the Baseball Hall of Fame, he is honored on the Cubs Walk of Fame outside the home-plate entrance at Wrigley Field.